-- A novel approach for understanding the triangle quality distribution of meshes generated by MC.
-This work motivated the ideas behind the edge transformations that are shown to eliminate the bad triangles generated by MC. - A revised MC algorithm called Macet that combines edge transformations to generate an output mesh with the same connectivity and small error (as measured by Metro) to MC and also with improved quality of its worst triangle. - A detailed experimental study comparing the triangle quality of existing techniques.
+- A novel approach for understanding the triangle quality distribution of meshes generated by Marching Cubes.
+This work motivated the ideas behind the edge transformations that are shown to eliminate the bad triangles generated by Marching Cubes. - A revised MC algorithm called Macet that combines edge transformations to generate an output mesh with the same connectivity and small error (as measured by Metro) to MC,